cepthomas/LuaInterop/README.md

 C# and/or C code is generated using `gen_interop.lua`, `interop_<flavor>.lua`, and a custom `interop_spec.lua`
 file that describes the bidirectional api you need for your application.

 `interop_spec.lua` is a plain Lua data file.
-It has thrree sections:
+It has three sections:
   - `M.config` specifies identifiers to be used for artifacts.
   - `M.script_funcs` specifies the script functions the application can call.
   - `M.host_funcs` specifies the application functions the script can call.